deggis/ca-tharsis/README.md

 - Conditional Access editor doesn't display what CA policies are similar to each other.
 Everything must be stated in the policy name.
 	- We are able to do visual comparisons in the ca-tharsis summary report

+To be verified:
+- Selecting all device platforms does not mean policy would apply to all platforms?
+If you select Windows, Linux, iOS, Android, will a FreeBSD User-Agent will be picked by the policy?
+It it would, why?
+	- We can handle this kind of situations by inserting an artificial UnmentionedPlatform like we handle applications.

 # Caveats in ca-tharsis tool

+In current state, likely buggy.

 Partial implementation (only checks if these are included or not)